-The on-line forms can be completed at www.home-link.org.uk.
-A paper form, if required, can be requested from (insert name and address of local authority) or any of the partner organisation's offices as detailed in Appendix 1.

-- 2.1.2 An applicant may include anyone on their application who may reasonably be expected to live with them as part of their household. - 2.1.3 Where two applicants wish to have a shared application they will be known as joint applicants.
-If an applicant lists a partner on his/her application it will be assumed that the partner is a joint applicant unless either party advises the council otherwise.
-Although adults who are not partners and need more than one bedroom may jointly apply to the register, due to the level of demand for family sized accommodation from family households (by "family" we mean households that have children (under 18) who are dependent on the adult(s)) they will not normally be prioritised for an offer of this size of accommodation ahead of families. - 2.1.4 On receipt of the application (insert local authority name) will assess this and may request additional information and supporting evidence so that the applicant's eligibility and housing need can be confirmed.
-(Insert local authority name) will verify the information provided which may include inviting the applicant for an interview or visiting them at home. - 2.1.5 Applications will only be accepted onto the register where: - a) The applicant is eligible for an allocation of social housing (see Chapter 3); and - b) The applicant qualifies for an allocation of social housing.
-(See sections 3.2 to 3.4). - 2.1.6 After assessment (insert local authority name) will write to applicants to inform them whether they have been accepted onto the housing register, or give reasons if they have not.
-Where accepted they will be informed of: - a) Their unique reference number, which allows them to bid for homes through the Home-Link Scheme - b) The housing needs band in which the application has been placed - c) The date that the application was placed in the band (the "date in band") - d) The size of property for which the applicant is likely to be able to bid
+- 2.1.1 The on-line form can be completed at www.home-link.org.uk.
+A paper form, if required, can be requested from the Council and they can also offer assistance to complete the form if needed. - 2.1.2 An applicant may include anyone on their application who may reasonably be expected to live with them as part of their household.
+The Council reserves the right to decide who can reasonably be expected to reside in an applicant's household. - 2.1.3 Where two applicants wish to have a shared application they will be known as joint applicants.
+Although adults who are not partners and need more than one bedroom may jointly apply to the register, due to the level of demand for family sized accommodation from family households (by "family" we mean households that have children (under 18) who are dependent on the adult(s)) they will not normally be prioritised for an offer of this size of accommodation ahead of families. - 2.1.4 On receipt of the application the Council will assess this and will request additional information and supporting evidence so that the applicant's eligibility and housing need can be confirmed.
+The Council will verify the information provided which may include inviting the applicant for an interview or visiting them at home. - 2.1.5 Applications will only be accepted onto the register where: - a.
+The applicant is eligible for an allocation of social housing (see Chapter 3); and - b.
+The applicant qualifies for an allocation of social housing.
+(See sections 3.2 to 3.4). - 2.1.6 After assessment the Council will write to applicants to inform them whether they have been accepted onto the housing register, or give reasons if they have not.
+Where accepted they will be informed of: - a.
+Their unique reference number, which allows them to bid for homes through the Home-Link Scheme - b.
+The housing needs band in which the application has been placed - c.
+The date that the application was placed in the band (the "date in band") - d.
+The size of property for which the applicant is likely to be able to bid